 Adding items to your scheduled Photo Care Plus policy is as easy as sending an email with the item, serial number, and purchase price.
 Some insurance companies require that you bring your gear into a physical location or have your gear assessed when adding a scheduled item.
 There is no need for any of that with PPA, but it is very important to keep track of all of your gear receipts in an organized fashion in case you need to make a claim.
 In a pinch, other proofs of purchase can be used in a claim such as the original box that the item came in.

 In addition to insurance coverage, PPA offers a free monthly magazine, photography resources, online courses and more.

 Thanks for Reading!
 Subscribe to my mailing list for a monthly roundup of photography articles

 Advanced Astro Photography Workflow -Masterclass

 • Advanced Sky Selections

 • Light Painting Compositing

 • Milky Way Color Blending

 • Layer Masking

-A recording of the courser will be available to everyone who registers so you'll be able to rewatch any time you'd like.
+A recording of the course will be available to everyone who registers so you can rewatch any time you'd like.